CausewayDigital/Minecraft-EE-MakeCode/tutorials/seymour-island/task3.md

 The first step will be detecting the iron ore.
 We can start with checking the block below the agent.
 Start by adding a ``||logic:if then||``, with a ``||logic:0 = 0||`` block within it.
 In the first slot of this, use an ``||agent: agent inspect block down||`` to detect which block is below.
-Then on the right hand side of the comparison block, compare it against an Iron Ore Block.
+Then on the right-hand side of the comparison block, compare it against an Iron Ore Block.
 Within this if statement, add an ``||agent:agent destroy down||``.
 Now try your code.
 You can reset the task at any point by using your phone.